pmoores/PyBer_Analysis/README.md

 ## Pyber Analysis Results
 The analysis revealed the following:
 - Urban cities have the largest number of rides, total drivers and total fares.
-This is followed by suburban and rural city types, respectively (ihttps://github.com/pmoores/PyBer_Analysis/blob/main/analysis/Pyber_summary_DF.png)
+This is followed by suburban and rural city types, respectively (https://github.com/pmoores/PyBer_Analysis/blob/main/analysis/Pyber_summary_DF.png)
-- Average fare per ride and average fare per driver were highest in rural areas, followed by suburban and urban, respectively.
+- Average fare per ride and average fare per driver were highest in rural areas, followed by suburban and urban, respectively
-- Total fares increase in late-February 2019 for all city types and then begin to lower again starting in April 2019 (https://github.com/pmoores/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)
+- Total fares increase in late-February 2019 for all city types and then begin to lower again starting in April 2019 (https://github.com/pmoores/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png).

 ## Pyber Analysis Summary